 Everyone has something to gain by replacing steady-burning lights with flashing ones.
 And the tower industry has generally been supportive of this option, recognizing that flashing lights reduce operating and maintenance costs.
 The win-win aspect of this opportunity is an important point to emphasize when interacting with the communication tower officials.

-Given busy schedules, it may be useful to make frequent contact with industry representatives after your initial meeting.
+Do not hesitate to follow up with the tower owner after your initial meeting to check on progress.
 This is especially important if progress is not obvious.
 During interactions, it is also important to mention that bird-friendly changes provide an opportunity to generate positive media attention for tower operators and affiliate stations.

 Check out our online resources to learn more about how you can create a safer environment for birds by reducing communication tower collisions and fatalities.